 I’m part of the Williams class of 2022 from Los Altos Hills, CA. On campus I enjoy helping out with Biology research, practicing with the women’s tennis team, and occasionally catching up with piano practice in the Bernhard music center!

 I founded the WMI with the purpose of directly helping the lives of those that need immediate help who are living in Berkshire County.
 Having been a student at the college for the past two years, I have become incredibly fond of the small, intimate community that makes the experience at Williams so beautiful.
 With the rise of the pandemic, I wanted to further contribute as a member of this rural community that I knew would be heavily affected by COVID-19.
 In addition, I lost my beloved grandfather two years ago and it broke my heart to find out that there were a startling number of elderly and high risk patients that were dying, isolated from their loved ones and deprived of a proper funeral ritual.
 Seeing their suffering and knowing these people are among those at highest risk of dying of COVID-19 prompted me to immediately take action to find a way to help them.
 I learned that the organizations that serve these high risk populations are often nonprofit and lack monetary resources to provide adequate protection for their patients.
 The initiative’s purpose is to provide quality cloth face coverings to the vulnerable individuals of our community that are in most need of protection.
-Rachel and Chloe helped to form the WMI in April, and later on we recruited Emily, Jacob, and Nick through the Williams Summer Institute for Entrepreneurship (WSIE).
+Rachel and Chloe helped to form the WMI in April, with Catherine joining the team soon after to design our masks and logo.
+Later on we recruited Emily, Jacob, Nick, and Michelle through the Williams Summer Institute for Entrepreneurship (WSIE), and this fall Claire joined us in our efforts to run an emergency mask service for the Williams College community.
 I am incredibly grateful for all of the members of the WMI team, in addition to our heroic mask-making volunteers, for their dedication and hard work for our cause.
 We couldn’t do this without you!